Franz Koenigs: Biography

-Felix as a banker and collector was an example for Franz Koenigs.
-Together in Paris, Franz collected at the age of 17, his first Jean-François-Millet drawing, the start of his Modern Art Collection.
+Together in Paris, Koenigs collected at the age of 17, his first Jean-François-Millet drawing, the start of his Modern Art Collection.
 In 1914 he married Countess Anna von Kalckreuth, daughter of Leopold Graf von Kalckreuth and Bertha Countess Yorck von Wartenburg.

-Anna's eldest brother Wolf (9 June 1887 Weimar – 9 October 1906 Stuttgart) was a poet who translated at a very young age Baudelaire's "Les Fleurs du Mal" (die Blumen des Bösen).
-In 1906 Wolf entered the military, probably a world to harsh, he took his life a few days later.
-Two years later Rilke composed on 4 and 5 November 1908 "Requiem" for Wolf Graf von Kalckreuth in Paris.
-A close relation between Rilke, the Kalckeuth's and Franz Koenigs developed.
-Regretful, Rilke's vast correspondence with Gräfin Bertha von Kalckreuth (born Yorck von Wartenburg) was destroyed on her request.

-Franz Koenigs and Anna, first moved to Berlin and then to Cologne, but in 1922 after Franz Koenigs, with his cousins, had started in Amsterdam the Rhodius Koenigs Bank, he moved his family to The Netherlands to saver grounds in Haarlem.
+Koenigs moved to Berlin and then to Cologne, but in 1922, after Franz Koenigs, with his cousins, had started the Rhodius Koenigs Bank in Amsterdam, he moved his family to the Netherlands to safer grounds in Haarlem.

 Paul Cassirer a German Art Dealer who saw his best client leave Berlin, (he had his portrait painted by Koenigs' father-in-law Leopold von Kalckreuth) sent in 1924 his second man, Helmuth Lütjens after him, to open up a branch of the Cassirer firm in Amsterdam.
 Lütjens received specific instructions to take care of this most important client.
 Lütjens, first staying at the Rhodius Koenigs Bank, Keizersgracht 117, found suitable housing for the gallery, just 5 houses down the canal from the Bank, on Keizersgracht 109.
 In this way, going to and from the Railway Station to his Bank, Franz Koenigs, their best client, had to pass the Cassirer firm twice a day.

 Franz Koenigs Modern Art Collection

-In 1930 he lent his first collection, the Modern Art Collection consisting of Modern Paintings, Pastels and Watercolours to the Rijksmuseum in Amsterdam.
-The loan held works by Paul Cézanne, Jean-Baptiste Corot, Edgar Degas, Forain, Manet, Renoir and Henri de Toulouse-Lautrec.
+In 1930, he lent his first collection, the Modern Art Collection consisting of Modern Paintings, Pastels and Watercolours to the Rijksmuseum in Amsterdam.
+The loan included works by Paul Cézanne, Jean-Baptiste Corot, Edgar Degas, Forain, Manet, Renoir and Henri de Toulouse-Lautrec.